 Hidden form fields allow you to attach non-visible data to a form before submission.
 Sending data underneath a form is useful for a variety of reasons, but it is primarily valued for being discreet.
 To enable this feature, add hidden input fields to your form and then inform your Demandbase representative of the data mapping that you would like applied to these fields.
 The data mapping would need to relate the name or id attribute of the HTML input field to the firmographic information that you are looking to receive from Demandbase.

 What Are Toggle Fields?

-When using the Demandbase Forms Enrichment product, you can define form fields to hide at first and then show if Demandbase does not populate them with data.
+When using Demandbase Forms Enrichment, you can define form fields to hide at first and then show if Demandbase does not populate them with data.
 These are known as Toggle Fields.
 (For your Web developer: These elements are not typically the input fields themselves, but rather the wrapper divs that also contains the field labels.)